AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

 the attribute value.

 The layout of the ``attribute value`` depends on the attribute type.
-The IlmImf library predefines several different attribute types.
+The OpenEXR library predefines several different attribute types.
 Application programs can define and store additional attribute types.